steelbrain/babel-cli/README.md

-  -o, --output-directory <directory>  Output directory to write transpiled files to -x, --execute <entryFile>           Relative path of file to execute (only supported in watcher mode) --execute-delay <delay>             Delay in ms to in between restarts of executed file -h, --help                          output usage information
+  -o, --output-directory <directory>  Output directory to write transpiled files to -x, --execute <entryFile>           Relative path of file to execute (only supported in watcher mode) --execute-delay <delay>             Delay in ms to in between restarts of executed file --typescript                        Enables typescript support by processing .ts and .tsx files -h, --help                          output usage information
 ```